|STARS AND STRIPES

 Government responded favourably when Vietnam asked for military help during the dark days of 1965.
 The Australians and New Zealander's

 joined forces in Vietnam in June 1965, marking the beginning of the New Zealand/V Force.
 The New Zealand/V Force has been under the

 administrative command of Lt.
 Col. Robertson H Smith, a veteran of the Japanese occupation and the Malaysian battle campaign after a

 command and staff expert who has received training in Australia and the U.S. With and abundance of troops continually arriving the Canberra

 and Wellington governments thereupon agreed to change the battalion’s designation to RAZ/NZ (ANZAC).
 ANZAC, a famous designation going

-back to World War I days, stands for Australian-New Zealand Army Corps. he military mission of the Australians and the New Zealanders when
+back to World War I days, stands for Australian-New Zealand Army Corps.
+The military mission of the Australians and the New Zealander's

 entrenched Communists military and political organisation so the people of the province could resume their normal activities.
 In their operations

 the ANZAC forces have all but eliminated organised Communist opposition, with only scattered elements remaining to harass villagers and